 What are the current prospects for a career as an installer and designer?

-Very good is the answer! – employment of installers is expected to experience little to no change, increasing 2% from 2012 to 2018.
-Population growth and expansion of the services that need bandwidtth, will also create jobs and propsects for the aspiring comms cabling professional.
+Very good is the answer! – employment of installers is expected to experience an increase of at least 2% to 5% from 2019 to 2026.
+Population growth and expansion of the services that need bandwidth, will also create jobs and prospects for the aspiring comms cabling professional.

 Job prospects are expected to be good especially for those that specialise in additional electrical work.
-There are many job opportunities stemming from the need to install fibre optic cabling in the external environment to increase broadband capacity.
+There are a huge number of job opportunities stemming from the need to install fibre optic cabling (PON & GPON) in the external environment to increase broadband capacity.

 City and Guilds 3667-03 (Design and Planning Communications Cabling Systems)